nojronatron/nojronatron.github.io/continuing-education/retro-blargh.md

 - Updated LingoBingo with some style to the Login and Logout buttons, and reset their locations so they look like they belong.
 - Took screen shots of LingoBingo in its current form, operating the Presenters Page, creating a Bingoboard, etc to add to my Portfolio site.
 - Researched [MongoDB topics](../code301-files/mongo-and-mongoose.html) to complete a long-running, 20-ish item training task re: MongoDB topics.
+- Moved Bigfoot Bib Report Form deployment to Netlify, created a link to the Form itself, and emailed the core team with the latest updates.
+Still a few months away from the actual event, but I expect things to ramp-up a bit in the next 6-8 weeks.

 ## Thursday 25-May-2023